Dozodouzo/supybot-git/README.md

 NOTE!
 After modifying the variables use `@reload Git` to make them effective.

 It's possible to edit the config file "by hand" as described in documentation for @config.
-However, structural changes is better done by `repoadd` and `repokill` even if the config  file is edited after that.
+However, structural changes are better done using `repoadd` and `repokill` even if the config  file is edited after that.